A+

 Cost Of Living Quick Facts

-• The cost of living in Columbus is 3% higher than the Georgia average
+• The cost of living in Columbus is equal to the Georgia average

 • Columbus housing is 15% lower than the national average